 In WAC go to Applications $\rightarrow$ Application Types $\rightarrow$ WebSphere enterprise applications.
-Select the checkbox next to the QuartzDesk web application in the Enterprise Applications list.
+Select the checkbox next to the QuartzDesk Web Application in the Enterprise Applications list.
 Click the Stop button at the top of the list.
 Wait for the action to complete.

-Upon successful stopping, the Application Status flag, shown next the existing QuartzDesk web application in the Deployments list, indicates that the applications has been stopped.
+Upon successful stopping, the Application Status flag, shown next the existing QuartzDesk Web Application in the Enterprise Applications list, turns red.